matthew-balogh/ost-sm-air-quality/_documentation/Documentation.md

 **TODO: reference papers and introduce concrete techniques that were utilized in the project**

+*Müller and Chiu (2024)* introduce a general methodology for detecting novelties in time-series data which was followed in the abnormality (anomaly) detection part of the project.

 ## Dataset

 The dataset is the *UCI Air Quality* dataset *Vito, S. (2008)* which